dansinker/tacofancy/README.md

 * [like_tacos](/like_tacos)
     * a collection of things that are like tacos, e.g. gua bao.

 Community assistance in growing the number of directories, or in better organizing or whatever is more more more than welcome.

-If you'd like to help find great places to eat tacos, join [the_great_taco_hunt](http://github.com/hunterowens/the_great_taco_hunt).
+Looking for restaurants and taco joints?
+This repo's about recipes, but if you'd like to help find great places to eat tacos, join [the_great_taco_hunt](http://github.com/hunterowens/the_great_taco_hunt), a repo dedicated to documenting great taco locations.

 full index
 ----------